clash-lang/docs.clash-lang.org/tutorial/src/first-steps/first-circuit.md

 ma acc (x, y) = acc + x * y
 ```

-The circuit we just wrote is a combinational circuit: no registers are inserted (you describe explicitly where Clash will insert registers, as we'll later see).
+The circuit we just wrote is a combinational circuit: no registers are inserted (you describe explicitly where Clash will insert registers, as we will later see).
 We usually refer to circuits as *functions*, similar to programming languages such as C, Python, or Haskell.
 In this case, the function we just defined is called `ma`.
 Its first argument is `acc`, its second is `(x, y)` - a composite type called a tuple.